 1. Ansible Dashboard

 We get an Ansible Dashboard as soon as we login to the Ansible Tower web console.
 Ansible Dashboard provides a graphical view of job status, brief about recent job runs and templates.
-It also shows no. of hosts, failed hosts, inventories, projects, etc. We can adjust the job status setting as per our requirement as well.
+It also shows no. of hosts, failed hosts, inventories, projects, etc. We can adjust the job status set as per our requirements as well.

 2. Workflow Editor